ericrivera228/Planetary-Super-Store/README.md

 ## Supported Browsers

 This app was developed and tested on Firefox and Chrome.
 Use another browser at your own risk.

+## Credits

+Big shout-out to [Kurzgesagt](https://kurzgesagt.org/) for unknowingly providing all the art for this app.

+(If anyone Kurzgesagt happens to see this, this app is purely for personal, nonmonetary use.
+Please don't sue me, that would be a real bummer.)